Sports Coach Logo Sports Coach Training Principles Fitness Components

 About the Author

 John Dana has been a physical fitness instructor for his entire adult life, logging 28 years at three different high schools in the United States.
-In 2008 he began to teach Pilates in private gyms in his hometown and is widely considered an expert in the craft.
+In 2008, he began teaching Pilates in private gyms in his hometown and is widely considered an expert in the craft.